-The options available to you when you graduate will be diverse.
+The options available to you when you graduate from our international business degree will be diverse.
 You might use your business expertise to pursue careers in banking, marketing, product development, and the management of small and medium businesses.
 Alternatively, you could use your knowledge to start your own business, with the skills to take it to an international platform.

 Graduates of this course have entered careers in a number of different fields, including roles such as:

 Engineering project coordinator

 Recent graduates have gone on to work for organisations like British Aerospace, Airbus, Bentley Motors, Matalan and HMRC.
 Wherever you find work, you’ll have the skills to innovate, strategise and lead.